 At Isa Lake, in Yellowstone National Park.
 What makes a divide a divide?
 Water flows down one side or the other.
 In the case of the continental divide, water flows into the Pacific Ocean from one side and into the Atlantic Ocean from the other.
 Located on Craig Pass, Isa Lake straddles the continental divide, … Continue reading Jul 2, 2021 – The Sound of Music

-June 26, 2021 – A Science Lesson Brought to you by Yellowstone National Park
+June 26, 2021 – A Science Lesson from Yellowstone National Park

 Let's start with this scene, 6 am at the West Yellowstone entrance to the national park.
 The line was short compared to the 3 miles of vehicles coming in at 1pm as we were leaving.
 This blog is inspired by our first visit to Yellowstone National Park.
-But I will warn you now, I am … Continue reading June 26, 2021 – A Science Lesson Brought to you by Yellowstone National Park
+But I will warn you now, I am … Continue reading June 26, 2021 – A Science Lesson from Yellowstone National Park

 Jul 9, 2020 – Let the Chips Fall Where they May